 Although this is a national issue, the current popularity of Frome and the growth of Airbnb and second home properties here is making the situation even more difficult.

-Fair Housing for Frome has been active on a number of fronts.
-We’ve founded the Frome Landlords Association to bring landlords together, understand their needs, and help them understand and fulfil their responsibilities.
+Fair Housing for Frome has been active on a number of fronts. in late 2020 founded the Frome Renters Partnership to bring landlords, letting agencies and renters together, understand their needs, and help them understand and fulfil their responsibilities.
 We’ve carried out research into the needs of renters and shared our findings in a leaflet and on Facebook.